luismeyer/SLS-Racket/readme.md

 # Racket SLS

-A Racket Server which can be deployed to AWS Lambda with a restdb.io Database and Vue frontend.
+A Racket Rest Api which can be deployed to AWS Lambda with a restdb.io Database and Vue frontend.

 ## SETUP